withastro/docs/src/pages/en/guides/content.md

 You can also create more customized pages using the content and metadata of your blog posts.

-For example, using Astro's `Astro.glob()` function inside an `.astro` page component that dynamically generates multiple pages, you can automatically build individual pages for each blog tag.
-These functions and operations are written using standard JavaScript in your Astro page component's frontmatter.

-With Astro's JSX-like templating, you can use the properties of each post like `title` and `url`  to customize your page content.
-Or, write and import a dedicated Astro or UI framework component to display a card for each post, and pass these properties as attributes.
+For example, you can dynamically build individual pages from each unique tag found in your blog posts and list only the posts with that tag.
+You can use the properties of each post like `title` and `url` directly in your page template to customize your page content.
+Or, write and import a dedicated component to handle the templating for each post.

 ### RSS